FrontendMasters/android-issues/README.md

 Hello and welcome to the Frontend Masters Android issue repository!
 Please follow some simple guidelines for reporting issues.

 * Before reporting, please check the [existing issues](https://github.com/FrontendMasters/android-issues/issues) to make sure we're not creating duplicates.
-* If the issue already present, please add your experience to the existing issue
+* If the issue is already present, please add your experience to the existing issue
-* Use the template below when creating an issue
+* Use the template below when creating a new issue

 ## Issue Title
 Be as descriptive as possible when creating the issue title.